grum-tez/archetype-docs/docs/dapps/example/index.md

-import DappInfo from '@site/src/components/DappInfo.js';
+import DAppInfo from '@site/src/components/DAppInfo.js';

-# Poll Dapp
+# Poll DApp

-This section presents the [*Poll Dapp*](https://completium.github.io/poll-dapp/) example: users can create and answer polls.
+This section presents the [*Poll DApp*](https://completium.github.io/poll-dapp/) example: users can create and answer polls.
 An account can only answer a poll once.

 Poll definitions (question, image and possible answers) are stored on IPFS.
 The list of polls and user's answers are stored in a smart contract.

-The Dapp uses the [MUI](https://mui.com/) UI widget library.
+The DApp uses the [MUI](https://mui.com/) UI widget library.

-<DappInfo data={{
+<DAppInfo data={{
   url : "https://completium.github.io/poll-dapp/",
   contract_url : "https://better-call.dev/ghostnet/KT1FcUNmyZ255yyfqWL3GC1AGqSY2vKqYwEg/operations",
   contract : "KT1FcUNmyZ255yyfqWL3GC1AGqSY2vKqYwEg",